collocations.org

 The chairperson fielded technical questions that she could not answer herself.

-~ about
+question about

 She refused to answer questions about her private life.

-~ as to
+question as to

-Don''t be afraid to ask questions as to why things are done in the way they are.
+Don't be afraid to ask questions as to why things are done in the way they are.

 2. issue

-burning, challenging, controversial, difficult, unanswerable, vexed
+burning, challenging, controversial, difficult, vexed, vexing

 We come now to the vexed question of pension rights.

-VERB + QUESTION
+VERB + question

 bring up, pose, raise